mustafaelagamey/crm-task/readme.md

 ## Time to run application

-make sure you have php7 , composer installed , and git
+make sure you have php7 prefered , composer installed , and git

 #### 1-clone the repo from github: